 Overnight in Jianshui.

 Depending on the weather, there will also be a picnic lunch held here in the middle of the “forest”; this not only provides some stunning scenery, but also avoids the inflated prices of the tourist restaurants.
 After the lunch, return to Kunming then free at own leisure.

-This morning, head off for Dali.
+This morning, head off for DALI.
 Home to the Bai minority, Dali was once a stronghold of the kingdom of Nanzhao (738-902) and acted as the epicenter of the Dali Kingdom (937-1253).
 The region (more specifically, Erhai Lake) is famous for its discovery of bronze artifacts dating back to 1000 BC.
 The Bai are most distinguishable by their clothing, predominantly white, and by their homes, which are very particular to this region.

-After checking in to the hotel, we will set off for the Three Pagodas at the Chongsheng Temple.
+After checking in to the hotel, set off for the Three Pagodas at the Chongsheng Temple.
 The temple is a mystical emblem of the town and stands proud at the foot of the Changshan Mountains.
 The three pagodas were part of a vast monastic center, which unfortunately was almost completely destroyed in an earthquake.
 The remaining temple was restored and transformed into a museum; for those interested in visiting, we can happily make arrangements.
 The site is particularly impressive when the sun sets behind the mountains and illuminates the ochre color of the pagodas.

 After the pagoda visit, head back to the old town of Dali and explore some typical Bai homes.
 A relaxed and warm atmosphere seems to ooze from these white walled homes, which are often decorated by paintings representing mountains, running water, birds and flowers.
 Their front porches, famous throughout the country, are distinguished by their beautifully carved arches.